stevepepple/data-canvas-neighborhoods/README.md

 Keller Easterling, American architect/urbanist/writer/teacher (an excerpt from Organization Space..., MIT Press, 2001)

+To state the obvious: cities are for people-not machines, not data scientists, not corporations.
+Places, particularly broken down to the scale of a neighborhood, are really hard to quanitfy.
+Places are temporal and dynamic, changing dramatically over the course of a day, week, month, year.

 With the rapid increase of embedded products growing across microchips and macro urban scales, “big data” is moving beyond questions of “if” to “what then”?
 The focus is on generating “smarter” versions - not just smarter sensors, but smarter interfaces, or rather, smarter ways to engage a diverse set of participants with the increasingly complex data that surrounds them.

 Urban<3Beat decided to approach this from the perspective of curation and “smarter aesthetics”.
 With access to 7 types of environmental sensors across 7 cities, we decided that the answer was to allow users the ability to navigate throughout these complex sets of data by curating simple searches as they found relevant: